Barnes & Noble

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

-Barnes & Noble’s charitable giving guidelines require that organizations abide by its nondiscrimination policy including on the basis of sexual orientation and gender identity, thereby excluding some religious organizations.
-Barnes & Noble limits its charitable giving to K-12 schools, book drives, and non-profit literary and arts organizations (1).
+Barnes & Noble’s HRC 2025 CEI rating indicates the company will not donate to non-religious charities unless they embrace controversial sexual identity policies (1)(2).
+The company’s charitable giving guidelines require that organizations abide by its nondiscrimination policy, including on the basis of sexual orientation and gender identity, thereby excluding some religious charities (3).

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.